mrspaceman/my-blog-pages/_drafts/2025-17-01-what-is-an-interepter.md

 print('The sum of {0} and {1} is {2}'.format(num1, num2, sum))
 ```

-what the CPU will execute look like this (and no, this isnt the above in machine code):
+what the CPU will execute will look like this (and no, this isn;t the above compiled into machine code):
 in hex
 ```
 0x50